 Let me start by talking certifications, licenses, and the like.
 In some countries they are required.
 Germany is an example of this.
 That isn’t to say a foreign coach must go through the full German licensing program in order to be hired, as there are accommodations, but you do have to jump through some hoops to be granted a German license.
 In Sweden there is no such requirement.
 Having coaching credentials from your home country (e.g. USA Volleyball CAP) definitely helps.
 In some cases they can be used to gain quick certification in the new country – as was my case in England.

 The other thing I would bring up is that going the assistant coach route as a first step is likely to be very challenging.
 In the less well-funded leagues having an assistant coach at all is a luxury in some places.
-Even in the better funded leagues, finding assistant coaches earning reasonable money can be challenging.
+Even in the better funded leagues, finding assistant coaches earning reasonable money can be difficult.
 Many of them are required to also coach in the club’s youth teams, which may mean having to know the local language reasonably well.

 As a result, you’re probably going to need to be thinking of going after a head coach job.
 That likely means you want to have some solid head coaching experience on your resume before trying to break into coaching professional volleyball.

 When I got hired at Svedala I posted the basic terms of my contract here.
 That should give you an idea of the things to expect in that regard.
 Obviously, the specific terms and compensation will vary.

 Note that I haven’t said anything about citizenship here.
 Generally speaking, professional clubs are able to arrange for working permits for foreign coaches.
 There’s an expense, though, so in some cases your status might factor in.
 This was something I ran up against exploring a Swiss job.
 If I’d been an EU citizen I may have coached in Switzerland rather than Sweden.